meyerauslander/My-Zmanim-Wordpress-Widget/README.md

 # My Zmanim Widget
 This is a WordPress plugin that will allow the admin to enter comments to appear on the user page.
 Each comment includes a zman which is selected by the admin.
-For Example "Today Shachris will be at --Sunrise--.
+For Example "Today Shachris will be at (Sunrise).
              Brachos will start 30 minutes beforehand."

 I wrote this plugin as an exercise creating wordpress widget that accepts a variable number of input comments from the admin and displays them to the end user.
 I also wanted to demonstrate the ability of the widget to pull information from other websites through their API (Application Interface).